Why an Appraisal?

 Cost Approach

 The cost approach is often the easiest to understand.
 It is the estimated land value plus the estimated cost to construct the building less the estimated depreciation of the building.
-The appraiser uses information on local building costs, labour rates and other factors to determine how much it would cost to construct a property similar to the one being appraised.
-The building depreciation can be estimated using cost estimation software or depreciation tables.
+For older structures, the cost approach is given less emphasis due to the difficultly in estimation market reaction to depreciation.

 Direct Comparison